 A casserole of lightly browned scalloped potatoes with a wooden spoon and tea towel in the backgroud.

-Search the internet or your personal cookbook collection and you’re bound to find a wealth of scalloped potato recipes made with all types of cooking instructions and ingredient ratios.
-We’ve tried a bunch of them over the years, but this simple, oven-baked version is still our favorite.
+Search the internet or your personal cookbook collection, and you’re bound to find a wealth of scalloped potato recipes with various cooking instructions and ingredient ratios.
+We’ve tried many of them over the years, but this simple, oven-baked version is still our favorite because it turns out right every time.

 Making a delicious casserole of scalloped potatoes is an inexact science that often requires more common sense than precise measurement.